5.4 Young people's participation in policy-making

 There are plenty of mechanisms for the involvement of young people in public policy processes.
 In general, youth participation in public policy takes place within the general framework and practice of participatory governance in Estonia.
 In the consultation processes, the young people are addressed as a group of stakeholders, which means that generally young people are invited to the consultation as one of the consulted parties.

-At the municipal level, local youth councils are consulted on topics that are relevant for youth.
-In 2019, the municipal youth councils were active in 42 local governments.
+At the municipal level, local youth councils are consulted on topics that are relevant to youth.
+In 2022, the municipal youth councils were active in 76 (out of 79) local governments.
 In addition, 15 county youth councils were active, one in each county of Estonia.
-Most of them are now demolished as the county level municipalities were also demolished.
+Most of them are now dismissed as the county-level governments were also reformed.
 Most often the consultation is arranged with:

 - local and regional youth councils – consulted at the local or regional level